Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/cpp/try-throw-and-catch-statements-cpp.md

 - throwing exceptions [C++]
 - throw keyword [C++], throw() vs. throw(...) ms.assetid: 15e6a87b-b8a5-4032-a7ef-946c644ba12a
-ms.openlocfilehash: a55c1f2d5c2e73028b337d17b74fe1280f670707
+ms.openlocfilehash: 31ed5f7a17b9b45dbbecf5ccb29d2b51a7635eaa
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62266778"
+ms.locfileid: "74245146"
 ---
 # <a name="try-throw-and-catch-statements-c"></a>try, throw a catch – příkazy (C++)

-K implementaci zpracování výjimek v C++, můžete použít **zkuste**, **throw**, a **catch** výrazy.
+To implement exception handling in C++, you use **try**, **throw**, and **catch** expressions.

-Nejprve **zkuste** bloku uzavřete jeden nebo více příkazů, které mohou vyvolat výjimku.
+First, use a **try** block to enclose one or more statements that might throw an exception.

-A **throw** výraz signalizuje, že výjimečné podmínce – často chybě – došlo k chybě v **zkuste** bloku.
-Objekt jakéhokoli typu můžete použít jako operand **throw** výrazu.
+A **throw** expression signals that an exceptional condition—often, an error—has occurred in a **try** block.
+You can use an object of any type as the operand of a **throw** expression.
 Tento objekt je obvykle používán ke sdělování informací o dané chybě.
-Ve většině případů doporučujeme použít [std::exception](../standard-library/exception-class.md) třídy nebo některé z odvozených tříd, které jsou definovány ve standardní knihovně.
-Pokud jeden z nich není vhodná, doporučujeme odvodit vlastní třídu výjimek z `std::exception`.
+In most cases, we recommend that you use the [std::exception](../standard-library/exception-class.md) class or one of the derived classes that are defined in the standard library.
+If one of those is not appropriate, we recommend that you derive your own exception class from  `std::exception`.

-Zpracování výjimek, které mohou být vyvolány, implementujte jeden nebo více **catch** bloky hned za **zkuste** bloku.
-Každý **catch** bloku Určuje typ výjimky, které dokáže zpracovat.
+To handle exceptions that may be thrown, implement one or more **catch** blocks immediately following a **try** block.
+Each **catch** block specifies the type of exception it can handle.

-Tento příklad ukazuje **zkuste** bloku a jeho obslužné rutiny.
-Předpokládejme, že `GetNetworkResource()` získává data přes síťové připojení a že tyto dva typy výjimek jsou třídy definované uživatelem, které jsou odvozeny z `std::exception`.
-Všimněte si, že tyto výjimky jsou zachyceny pomocí **const** odkazovat **catch** příkazu.
+This example shows a **try** block and its handlers.
+Assume that `GetNetworkResource()` acquires data over a network connection and that the two exception types are user-defined classes that derive from `std::exception`.
+Notice that the exceptions are caught by **const** reference in the **catch** statement.
 Doporučujeme vyvolat výjimky podle hodnoty a zachytit jej podle odkazu const.

 ## <a name="example"></a>Příklad